xavax-project/xavax-avalanche/README.md

  More information about the future as well as a roadmap of the api can be found at the [xavax](https://api.xavax.net)

+ ### Temorary note:
+ The API is unfinished at the current time, if you want more information about what the full API will be you can follow me at [twitter](https://twitter.com/DiinkiTheImp), or look at the [xavax introduction](https://kayowo.net/Logs/XavaxIntroduction/) blog.
  ___

  ## License
- xavax-avalanche is distributed with the Apache 2.0 License.
+ xavax-avalanche is distributed with the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.txt) License.